Barry Diller is the Chairman and Senior Executive of IAC and the Chairman and Senior Executive of Expedia, Inc.

 From October 1984 to April 1992, Mr. Diller served as Chairman and Chief Executive Officer of Fox, Inc. and was responsible for the creation of Fox Broadcasting Company in addition to Fox’s motion picture operations.

 Mr. Diller was born in San Francisco and raised in Beverly Hills.
-He serves on the boards of The Washington Post Company and The Coca-Cola Company.
+He serves on the boards of The Coca-Cola Company and the Graham Holdings Company (formerly The Washington Post Company).
 He is also a trustee of New York University and serves on the Executive Board for the Medical Sciences at UCLA and the Board of Councilors for the School of Cinema-Television at the University of Southern California.
-Mr. Diller is also a member of the Council on Foreign Relations.

 Diane’s commitment to empowering women is expressed not only through fashion but also philanthropy and mentorship.
 She sits on the board of Vital Voices, a non-governmental organization that supports female leaders and entrepreneurs around the world.
-In 2010, with The Diller – von Furstenberg Family Foundation, Diane established the DVF Awards to honor and provide grants to women who have displayed leadership, strength and courage in their commitment to their causes.
-In 2012, Diane was named the most powerful woman in fashion by Forbes Magazine.
+In 2010, with the Diller-von Furstenberg Family Foundation, Diane established the DVF Awards to honor and provide grants to women who have displayed leadership, strength and courage in their commitment to their causes.
+In 2014, Diane published a memoir, The Woman I Wanted to Be.
+In 2015, she was named one of the TIME 100 Most Influential People.

 Alexander von Furstenberg is the Founder and Chief Investment Officer of Ranger Global Advisors.
 He previously served as Co-Managing Member and Chief Investment Officer of Arrow Capital Management, LLC, a private investment firm focused on global public equities which he established in 2003.
 Since 2001, Mr. von Furstenberg has acted as Chief Investment Officer of Arrow Investments, Inc., the private investment office which serves his family.
 Mr. von Furstenberg is also a Partner of Diane von Furstenberg Studio, LP.